ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 ## OAuth Parameters Registry ## {#iana-oauth-params}

-IANA is asked to add the following entries to the "OAuth Parameters" registry, following the procedure specified in {{Section 11.2 of RFC6749}}.
+IANA is asked to add the following entries to the "OAuth Parameters" registry within the "OAuth Parameters" registry group, following the procedure specified in {{Section 11.2 of RFC6749}}.

 * Name: context_id
 * Parameter Usage Location: token request